iconify/icon-sets/readme.md

 # Iconify icon sets in JSON format

+This is a big collection of open source vector icons, all validated, cleaned up and converted to the same easy to use format.

+Even though all icon sets are open source, some icon sets require attribution.

-This is collection of SVG icons created by various authors, released under various free licenses.
-Some collections require attribution when used for commercial purposes.
-See [collections.md](./collections.md) for list of collections and their licenses.
+See [collections.md](./collections.md) for list of icon sets and their licenses.

+## Validation and clean up

-All icons have been normalized:
+All icons have been processed with [Iconify Tools](https://iconify.design/docs/libraries/tools/) to clean them up.

-- Cleaned up, removing anything that is not needed to show icon.
+Icon parsing process includes:

+- Very strict validation and clean up.
+Icons do not contain scripts, even listeners, fonts, raster images, external resources and unknown elements.
 - Colors for monotone icons have been replaced with `currentColor`, making it easy to change icon color by changing text color.
 - Icon content has been optimised to reduce its size.

+## Maintenance

-Repository is updated 3 times a week by fully automated script, so it always contains latest icons from various sources.
+This repository is automatically updated several times a week, so it always contains the latest icons for all icon sets.

-## Format and usage
+## Format

 Icon sets are stored in `IconifyJSON` format.
 TypeScript definition is available in `@iconify/types` package.
-Documentation is [available on Iconify Documentation website](https://docs.iconify.design/types/iconify-json.html).
+Documentation is [available on Iconify Documentation website](https://iconify.design/docs/types/iconify-json.html).

-To work with icon sets, use [Iconify Utils](https://docs.iconify.design/tools/utils/).
+To work with icon sets, use [Iconify Utils](https://iconify.design/docs/libraries/utils/).
 Utils package works in any JavaScript environment: Node.js, Deno, browsers, isolated JavaScript environments.
-For PHP applications use [Iconify JSON Tools](https://docs.iconify.design/tools/json/).

-To create icon sets, use [Iconify Tools](https://docs.iconify.design/tools/tools2/).
-Tools package works in Node.js, it can import icons from various sources, do cleanup, optimisation, export it in `IconifyJSON` format and generate NPM packages.
+## Usage

+These icons can be used with many tools, plugins and components.
+They can also be exported as individual SVG files.

+See [Iconify documentation](https://iconify.design/docs/usage/) for more details.

 ## How to get this repository